 A few months ago FC Barcelona lost the Champions League quarter-finals to Bayern Munich.
-Losing the game aside it was utter humiliation as it saw Bayern trash 8 goals in 90 minutes.
+Losing the game aside it was utter humiliation as it saw Bayern thrash 8 goals in 90 minutes.
 Conceding 8 goals is embarrassing for any team but for a club of Barcelona’s stature, it was nothing but disastrous.
 Lionel Messi, their marquee player and arguably the greatest player of all time, was helpless and couldn’t do anything to help Barcelona survive, let alone win the game.

 But it wasn’t like Messi was having a bad season by any means.
 He still had over 40 goal contributions that season.
 Sure he was playing in possibly the worst Barcelona team of the century but isn’t he the ‘Messiah’?
 Why then, did Barcelona lose the game and in the end finished the season trophyless for the first time in 12 years?